timhaley94/holdem/.github/ISSUE_TEMPLATE/feature_request.md

 ### Current Behavior

-What it does
+What it does:

+  -
+  -
+  -

 ### Proposed Behavior

-What it should do
+What it should do:

+  -
+  -
+  -

 ### Open Questions